peccu/book-progress/README.md

-# vue-project
+# Book Progress

+Records your book progress into localStorage.

-This template should help get you started developing with Vue 3 in Vite.
+This is built with Vue 3 in Vite, developing on Glitch and hosting on Netlify.

 ## Recommended IDE Setup